raghavkgarg/sanvasify/README.md

 The server exposes the following JSON API endpoints:

--   `GET /api/schemes`: Returns a list of all available mutual fund schemes.
+-   `GET /api/schemes`: Returns a list of all available mutual fund schemes (latest NAV only).
--   `GET /api/nav?code=<scheme_code>`: Returns the details of a specific scheme by its code.
+-   `GET /api/nav?code=<scheme_code>`: Returns the latest NAV details of a specific scheme by its code.
+-   `GET /api/nav/history?code=<scheme_code>`: Returns historical NAV data for a specific scheme.
 -   `GET /api/filters`: Returns a list of unique values for all filter categories (fund type, strategy, company, etc.).
 -   `GET /api/search?fund_type=<type>&...`: Searches for schemes based on the provided filter criteria.